yuchye/Capstone/README.md

 - The top 3 mentioned genes are:
   - BRCA1: BRCA1 is a human tumor suppressor gene and is responsible for repairing DNA.
 BRCA mutations increase the risk for breast cancer.
   - TP53: The tumour protein 53 gene prevents cancer formation and functions as a tumour suppressor; there is some evidence (albeit controversial) that links TP53 mutations and cancer.
-  - EGFR: Mutations that lead to the overexpression of the Epidermal growth factor receptor (EGFR) protein have been associated iwth a number of cancers.
+  - EGFR: Mutations that lead to the overexpression of the Epidermal growth factor receptor (EGFR) protein have been associated with a number of cancers.
 - The top 3 mentioned variations are:
   - Truncating mutations: a change in DNA that truncates (or shortens) a protein.
   - Deletions: a mutation where a part of a chromosome or a sequence of DNA is left out during DNA replication.